couchbase/docker/enterprise/couchbase-server/4.0.0/README.md

 └───────────────────────┘  └───────────────────────┘  └───────────────────────┘
 ```

-This is a typical Couchbase Server cluster, where each node runs on a dedicated host, presumably in the same datacenter with high speed network links between them.
-We assume that the datacenter LAN configuration allows each host in the cluster to see each other host via known IPs.
+This deployment scenario represents a typical Couchbase Server cluster, where each node runs on a dedicated host.
+We assume that the nodes are located in the same datacenter with high-speed network links between them.
+We also assume that the datacenter LAN configuration allows each host in the cluster to see other hosts via the known IPs.

 Currently, the only supported approach for Couchbase Server on this deployment architecture is to use the `--net=host` flag.